knetikmedia/knetikcloud-objc-client/docs/JSAPIPaymentsOptimalApi.md

 Initiate silent post with Optimal

 Will return the url for a hosted payment endpoint to post to.
-See Optimal documentation for details.
+See Optimal documentation for details. <br><br><b>Permissions Needed:</b> OPTIMAL_ADMIN or owner

 ### Example
 ```objc